tonethar/IGME-330-Fall-2022/projects/p1-checkpoint-1.md

 - 4 web pages: **home.html**, **app.html**, **favorites.html**, **documentation.html**
 - All web pages:
-  - Must utilize the Bulma CSS framework - either something you came up with on your own, or the page that you created for HW-Bulma-1:
+  - Must utilize the Bulma CSS framework:
+    - either something you came up with on your own, or the page that you created for [HW-Bulma-1](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-bulma-1.md) or [Dogfinder App - Part I](https://github.com/tonethar/IGME-330-Master/blob/master/notes/dogfinder-1.md)
     - do NOT use (for example) any of our demos (SW App, Greeter with Components, etc) as a starting point
   - Must have a global navigation system - this is a navigation system that appears on every page - and it contains a "cue" to which page the user is currently on (example - bolded text, or a different colored background)
   - Must contain at least 2 web components